wiris/mathbb/README.md

 # Definition
-This project is a polyfill for the CSS layout fraction.
+This project is a polyfill for the CSS layout fraction (and other constructions in the future).

 You can see a live demo of this project at https://wiris.github.io/mathbb/.